skynav/ttt/README.md

  * Error if style attribute IDREF does not reference a style element. ([Issue 220](https://www.w3.org/AudioVideo/TT/tracker/issues/220)).
  * Error if style attribute IDREF references a style element that is not a descendant of styling element.
 (8.1.2 P4)
+ * Error if loop in sequence of chained style references.
+(8.4.1.3 P3)
  * Error if region attribute IDREF does not reference a region element. ([Issue 219](https://www.w3.org/AudioVideo/TT/tracker/issues/219)).
- * Warn if origin attribute uses a negative length value.
+ * Warn if tts:origin attribute uses a negative length value.
- * Notify if fontFamily is a quoted generic family name.
+ * Notify if tts:fontFamily attribute contains a quoted generic family name.

 ## To Do (Essential)